-- m.
-IRC Section 951(a) Inclusion Under federal law, if you are a U.S. shareholder of a controlled foreign corporation, you must include IRC Section 951(a) amount in your income.
+- n.
+IRC Section 951(a) Inclusion Under federal law, if you are a U.S. shareholder of a CFC, you must include IRC Section 951(a) amount in your income.
 California does not conform.
-If you included the amount as income on your federal Schedule 1 (Form 1040), enter the amount on line 8m, column B. - n.
-IRC Section 951A(a) Inclusion Under federal law, if you are a U.S. shareholder of a controlled foreign corporation, you must include your GILTI in your income.
+If you included the amount as income on your federal Schedule 1 (Form 1040), enter the amount on line 8n, column B. - o.
+IRC Section 951A(a) Inclusion Under federal law, if you are a U.S. shareholder of a CFC, you must include your GILTI in your income.
 California does not conform.
-If you included GILTI on your federal Schedule 1 (Form 1040), enter the amount on line 8n, column B.

-o.
-IRC Section 461(I) Excess Business Loss Adjustment - For taxable years beginning after December 31, 2018, California law generally conforms to the changes under the TCJA in regard to the disallowance of excess business loss deductions of non-corporate taxpayers.
+If you included GILTI on your federal Schedule 1 (Form 1040), enter the amount on line 80, column B. - p.
+IRC Section 461(I) Excess Business Loss Adjustment For taxable years beginning after December 31, 2018, California law generally conforms to the changes under the TCJA in regard to the disallowance of excess business loss deductions of non-corporate taxpayers.
 For California purposes, any disallowed loss will be treated as a carryover excess business loss instead of an NOL carryover for the subsequent taxable year.
-Also, California does not conform to amendments under the federal CARES Act and the ARPA.
+Also, California does not conform to amendments under the CARES Act, the ARPA, and the Inflation Reduction Act of 2022.
 See General Information for more information.

-Complete form FTB 3461, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$262,000 (\$524,000 for married taxpayers filing a joint return).
-Enter the amount from form FTB 3461, line 16 or line 17, whichever applies, on line 80, column C. Attach form FTB 3461 to the tax return.
+If you are a noncorporate taxpaver and your net losses from all of your trades or businesses are more than \$270,000 (\$540,000 for married taxpayers filing a joint return), get form FTB 3461 to figure the excess business loss adjustment for California purposes.
+Enter the amount from form FTB 3461, line 16 or line 17, whichever applies, on line 8p, column C. Attach form FTB 3461 to the tax return.